-We just spent five weeks driving around the UK and Ireland with a teen and a tween.
-We learned a lot, made many mistakes and discovered some great secrets.
-Here are my best travel tips for the UK and Ireland:
+Spending five weeks driving around the UK and Ireland with a teen and a tween, we learned a lot.
+We also made many mistakes and discovered some great secrets.
+Here are our best travel tips for the UK and Ireland:

 - Look both ways before crossing the street – Locals drive on the left, tourists drive on either side.